Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Supplementary Data: Prompts, Templates, and Concepts

 \section{Supplementary Data: Prompts, Templates, and Concepts}

-This section provides an overview of the prompts, templates, and concepts used throughout our experiments.
-Table \ref{table:celebrity_targets} lists the target identities selected for the celebrity scenario.
-The retention concepts used for celebrity erasure are listed in Table \ref{table:celebrity_landmarks}, following the selection from Lu et al. \cite{lu2024mace}.
-Table \ref{table:celebrity_targets} lists the in-domain concepts used to evaluate $\mathrm{Acc_o}$ in the celebrity scenario.
-Table \ref{table:concept_Templates} lists the prompt templates used during \methodname training.
-Table \ref{table:celebrity_eval_templates} presents the evaluation templates used in the celebrity scenario, while Table \ref{table:explicit_content_templates} lists the templates employed for training \methodname in the explicit content case.
+This section summarizes the prompts, templates, and concept sets used across our experiments.
+The celebrity targets are listed below, while the retention set for celebrity erasure follows the selection of \citet{lu2024mace}.
+The prompt templates used during \methodname training are given for both the celebrity/object scenarios and the explicit content scenario.
+Finally, we report the templates employed during evaluation.